amiruddinsaifi01/Project1/README.md

 Which neighborhoods have got the best average ratings from the reviewers?

-how to find outlairs in a dataset
+how to find outlairs in a dataset?

-What are the most important factors influencing the price of an Airbnb listing?
+Is there a busy season?

 ** File Description:**